osquery/osquery-toolchain/README.md

 Following the main goals of the toolchain:
 - Obtain a LLVM/Clang toolchain which is portable and which doesn't depend from libstdc++ or libgcc.
-- The toolchain is compiled against an old glibc version, so that it runs on older distro.
+- The toolchain is compiled with a specific glibc version, so that it runs on a wide range of distributions.
 - The toolchain lives in a sysroot folder which should be self sufficient.
 - The toolchain should be able to produce binaries that are portable and run on libc >= 2.12.
-  To do so, the output binary should depend only on shared libraries which are deeply connected with the environment they run on, tipically libc, libdl, librt, libpthread.
+  To do so, the output binary should depend only on shared libraries which are deeply connected with the environment they run on, typically libc, libdl, librt, libpthread.

 The rough steps used to achieve the above goals:
 - Use crosstool-ng to compile a stage0 GCC static toolchain, which might be newer than the one available in the system.